Good Faith Estimate

 SDR reviews

-An independent dispute resolver looks at the GFE, the final bill, and the medical record.
-Most cases resolve in 60–90 days.
+An independent dispute resolver looks at the GFE, final bill, and provider explanation.

 06